srp33/ExpressionAble/README.md

 my_expressionable = ExpressionAble("input_file.tsv")
 my_expressionable.export_filter_results("output_file.h5", filters="Sex == 'M' and Age > 40")
 ```
-Note that the type of file being read and exported to were not stated explicitly but inferred by shapeshifter based on
+Note that the type of file being read and exported to were not stated explicitly but inferred by ExpressionAble based on
 the file extensions provided.
 If necessary, `input_file_type` and `output_file_type` can be named explicitly.